timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-11-02
+# Today is 2019-11-06

 ## Objectives for the day:

-- Get the _ key, and perhaps others, working on Linux in TurtleBrains.
+- Continue pounding on the Discord bot for viewer / community appreciation.
-- Finish drafting the Month of GameDev on Linux article.
+- Improve the debug output of the TurtleBot to improve readability.
-- Update the financial book-keeping, perhaps prepare patreon/blog articles.
+- Show the spider web, bigger picture, full idea.
-- More to be determined.
+- Attempt to get Turtle Bot into source control (inside Stream Helper??)

 # Purpose

--
+- Make fun stuff happen